MinalPariyawala/electron-print/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4201/`.
 The application will automatically reload if you change any of the source files.

+## Build Electron Package

+Run `npm run package` to build Electron application (.exe/.dmg).

 ## Code scaffolding